Nerotek01/BedWars/README.md

 ## Performance Optimizations

+Performance is a core feature, not an afterthought.

 - Batched generator updates at configurable intervals
 - All database I/O executed asynchronously
 - Lazy chunk loading on player join